 Without an effective contingent workforce management program, your business probably lacks visibility into its contingent workforce.
 This absence of transparency means you have no insight into unauthorized spending, as hiring managers may independently source and hire contingent workers without adhering to necessary screening, quality control, preferred contractual terms, and predetermined rates outlined in your vendor agreements.

-#2 - Vendor performance
+#2 - Lack of Visibility into Vendor Performance

 Without a robust contingent workforce management program, your business likely lacks clear visibility into its contingent workforce.
 This lack of transparency means you are unaware of unauthorized spending, as hiring managers might independently recruit contingent workers without following essential screening, quality control, preferred contractual terms, and predetermined rates specified in your vendor agreements.

-#3 - Misclassification or co-employment
+#3 - Misclassification or Co-Employment

 When engaging contingent workers, their relationship with your business and your staffing agency must be properly defined and recorded.
 Incorrectly identifying the relationship that exists between your business and the contingent worker could lead to misclassification or co-employment.
 This would result in hefty fines, back taxes and penalties for your business.

-#4 - Security risks
+#4 - Security Risks

 Your contingent workforce program must implement procedures to effectively engage, manage, onboard, and offboard contingent workers.
 Lacking these procedures exposes your organization to risks such as the loss of intellectual property, trade secrets, competitive data, and potential security threats to your network.
 It is essential to thoroughly vet all contingent workers before they join your organization.